17

 • 2

 After disabling font-lock-mode, company-mode, and a couple other minor modes, speed improved considerably!
 I consider this a major success.
-Oct 31, 2014 at 22:40
+Commented Oct 31, 2014 at 22:40

 • 5

-I would even consider wrapping this to only apply to large files: (when (> (point-max) some-large-number) (font-lock-mode -1)) Nov 1, 2014 at 1:34
+I would even consider wrapping this to only apply to large files: (when (> (point-max) some-large-number) (font-lock-mode -1)) Commented Nov 1, 2014 at 1:34

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.